Moms Who Can't Breastfeed Can't Breastfeed?

 searched the web for anybody who has had a similar dilemma as myself

-and could not find a single article etc. I had my little boy a year
+and could not find a single article, etc.

-throughout my pregnancy (first pregnancy) I realised that my breasts
+throughout my pregnancy (first pregnancy) I realized that my breasts

 holding him and breastfeeding him for the first time.

-would start coming in after the third day…so I waited…nothing!
-And the
+would start coming in after the third day, so I waited, but nothing happened!
+The

 worst part was everybody was still expecting me to breastfeed my

-hospital bed crying through the night with my baby, he was so hungry and
+hospital bed crying through the night with my baby, he was terribly hungry, and

 every time I called a nurse to help they would bring me 40ml of formula